smritigupta27/project_SBhatSGupta/README.md

-This is a test project written in Java.
+This is a test project written in Java for a srinkler system.